arrow

 Purpose

-Today’s customers are seeking to do business with companies that demonstrate a greater vision – one that goes beyond promoting quality products and services delivered at a great price.
+Today’s customers seek to do business with companies that demonstrate a greater vision – one that goes beyond promoting quality products and services delivered at a great price.
 Simply put, the traditional 4-P marketing mix of today is not enough.
 Companies need to think about their larger purpose.

 Developing your firm’s purpose is an exercise in peeling back the onion.
 You need to keep asking, “Why?”
 “Why do we sell architectural services?”
 And then, “Why is that important?”
 And again and again, until you hit at that larger idea.